Vaccinations and Face Coverings

 The District Facility Planning, Maintenance and Operations (FPMO) Department has assessed the buildings of each campus, and the vintage, condition and other characteristics of heating, ventilation and air conditioning systems have been categorized.
 A range of tools and quality assurance steps lends confidence to the overall findings of the FPMO team, which are: No deficiencies in HVAC system performance have been identified.
 All areas are open to working and learning.
 A full report by the FMAO team, along with building-level details about ventilation and filtration systems is available at: https://smccd.edu/return-to-campus/facilities-safety.php.

 Q2.
 Where is plexiglass being installed?

 Plexiglass has been installed in high traffic, high volume student/public transactional counter spaces.
 Examples include bookstores, Admissions & Records, Financial Aid, Libraries, etc.

-What type of cleaning has continued in our campus buildings during the pandemic and what continued cleaning/disinfection protocols are still in place?
+Q3.
+What type of cleaning protocols are in place?

-Ongoing sanitization protocols are described in the District’s COVID-19 Health and Safety Recovery Plan, which can be accessed at: LINK
+Ongoing sanitization protocols are described in the District’s COVID-19 Health and Safety Recovery Plan, which can be accessed here .

 The District and colleges welcome employee feedback.
 Employees who have recommendations or concerns are encouraged to surface those with their supervisors and/or at campus health and safety committee meetings.